-- If a respondent is found responsible in a grievance process for sexual harassment what is an appropriate sanction? - · Is anything less than expulsion okay? - Schools maintain discretion and flexibility in imposing sanctions AFTER a respondent has been found responsible. - Make sure to outline the possible RANGE of sanctions clearly in your policy. - · Can include a continuation of supportive measures.
+- If a respondent is found responsible in a grievance process for sexual harassment what is an appropriate sanction? - Is anything less than expulsion okay? - Schools maintain discretion and flexibility in imposing sanctions AFTER a respondent has been found responsible. - Make sure to outline the possible RANGE of sanctions clearly in your policy. - · Can include a continuation of supportive measures.

-©NASPA/Hierophant Enterprises, Inc, 2021.
+©NASPA/Hierophant Enterprises, Inc, 2022.
 Copyrighted material.
 Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.

-- (1) Basic requirements for grievance process.
-A recipient's grievance process must- - (i) Treat complainants and respondents equitably by providing remedies to a complainant where a determination of responsibility for sexual harassment has been made against the respondent, and by following a grievance process that complies with this section before the imposition of any disciplinary sanctions or other actions that are not supportive measures as defined in § 106.30, against a respondent.
+(i) Treat complainants and respondents equitably by providing remedies to a complainant where a determination of responsibility for sexual harassment has been made against the respondent, and by following a grievance process that complies with this section before the imposition of any disciplinary sanctions or other actions that are not supportive measures as defined in § 106.30, against a respondent.
 Remedies must be designed to restore or preserve equal access to the recipient's education program or activity.
 Such remedies may include the same individualized services described in § 106.30 as "supportive measures"; however, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the respondent;